miladshiraniUCB/Emotion-Detection-in-Speech/README.md

 # Project Structure
-The arrangment of this work is as follows
+The arrangement of this work is as follows

 1. The folder [`Toronto-Data`](https://github.com/miladshiraniUCB/Emotion-Detection-in-Speech/tree/main/Toronto-Data) contains the audio files we used in this work.
 2. The folder [`Notebook`](https://github.com/miladshiraniUCB/Emotion-Detection-in-Speech/tree/main/Notebook) contains the following notebooks: